 Let’s unpack this.

-The context of Leviticus is rooted in culture-building for the Israelites, who had recently become a free people after 400 years of slavery in Egypt.
-Therefore, the book of Leviticus has many strict, very specific rules (often referred to as the mosaic law or ceremonial law).
+The historical context here involves culture-building (or re-building) for the Israelites.
+They’d just become a free people again after 400 years of slavery in Egypt.
+That’s why the book of Leviticus has strict, very specific rules.
+These rules covered the areas of morality, civil/health, and spirituality/worship, and is sometimes referred to as Old Testament law or Mosaic law.

-After all, these Israelites were having to learn basic societal skills they’d forgotten after generations of enslavement.
-So God had Moses teach them how to live in harmony together on their own, away from their subpar living conditions in Egypt.
+After all, these Israelites were having to learn what we’d now consider basic social skills.
+They’d forgotten a lot of their culture after generations of enslavement.
+So God had Moses teach them how to live in harmony together on their own, away from their sub-par living conditions in Egypt.

-This basic-level guidance was just what they needed to grow from a primitive, stubborn, superstitious people to a mature, practical, community-oriented, and God-loving society.
+This basic guidance was just what they needed to grow from a crude, stubborn, superstitious people to a mature, practical, community-oriented, God-loving society.

 (Similar to how we have to give ultra-specific commands to children, like “don’t touch the stove” or “don’t play with knives.”
 They need this kind of guidance until they become able to understand generalities and principles.)

-Because the Israelites were coming out of centuries of living in Egypt, they were given many of these commands to separate themselves from the nation and culture that had oppressed them.
-In fact, verses 26–31 in Leviticus 19 all have to do with Israel distancing themselves from the pagan practices they’d lived among for so long.
+Because the Israelites were emerging from 20 generations in Egypt, these commands helped them separate themselves from the nation and culture that oppressed them.
+In fact, verses 26-31 in Leviticus 19 all have to do with Israel distancing themselves from the pagan practices they’d lived among for so long.

 And it’s not hard to see why!
-Some of these things involved intentional bodily harm in order to appease pagan spirits or to demonstrate devotion in ancestor worship.
-Some customs even involved varying levels of human sacrifice.
+Some of these things involved intentional bodily harm (1 Kings 18:28) in order to appease pagan spirits.
+They believed they had to cause themselves pain to demonstrate their devotion.

 But what was verse 28 talking about?
-It mentions “tattoo marks” (or “writing marks” in older translations) right after “cuts in your body for the dead.”
+It mentions “tattoo marks” right after “cuts in your body for the dead.”

 But does this Bible verse specifically forbid any kind of tattoo or body art or call it an act of sin?